Tesla-Nikola-2012/Off-Site-Pi-Backup/README.md

 Some type of Linux based host with the ability to run an OpenVPN client, and your own locally hosted openVPN server.

 Basic idea:
-The off-site Raspberry Pi is set up to periodically reache out to your local network via an OpenVPN server that you host, and it uses rsync to back-up files stored on a file server.
+The off-site Raspberry Pi is set up to periodically reach out to your local network via an OpenVPN server that you host, and it uses rsync to back-up files stored on a file server.
 The point is to use the Raspberry Pi as an "off-site" file server to keep backups of your files.